syncthing/syncthing/protocol/PROTOCOL.md

   * The message data is compressed using the LZ4 format and algorithm described in https://code.google.com/p/lz4/.

+  * Note that due to [go-lz4](https://github.com/bkaradzic/go-lz4)
+    implementation details compressed data is actually prefixed with `uint32` containing uncompressed length, so if you're using other library (for example official C library) you might need to skip those 4 bytes for correct decompression

 For C=0:

   * The Length field contains the length, in bytes, of the